kylerbrown/bark/specification.md

     supported on many platforms.

 In addition, the following optional attributes are defined.
-They do not need to be present in the group if not applicable, but if they are present they must have a datatype with class `H5T_STRING` and `CTYPE` of `H5T_C_S1`.
-Encoding must be ASCII or UTF-8 and match the value of `CSET`.
+They do not need to be present in the group if not applicable.

 -   **animal:** Indicates the name or ID of the animal.
 -   **experimenter:** Indicates the name or ID of the experimenter.